 a.
 First, I stated to Gayle, "Deep breathing increases the amount of oxygen in the bloodstream, helping the muscles to relax.
 Also, deep breathing focuses your immediate attention on something other than the object of your anger."
 I asked Gayle to sit comfortably and relax her neck and shoulders.

-Anger becomes so routine for some clients, they can’t imagine responding any other way.
+Anger becomes so routine for some clients that they can’t imagine responding any other way.
 Do you agree anger can seem like an addiction?
 As you are aware, adjustments in thought and lifestyle are necessary to counter anger.
-You might consider the Relationship Building or Deep Breathing techniques explained on this track to help your habitually angry clients to break their addiction to their anger habit.
+You might consider the Relationship Building or Deep Breathing techniques explained in this section to help your habitually angry clients to break their addiction to their anger habit.

-On this track, we discussed rationalizations that perpetuate anger.
-Four rationalizations you may encounter are “my past is to painful, forgiveness is too good, why should I try when no one else does, and anger is a familiar habit”.
+In this section, we discussed rationalizations that perpetuate anger.
+Four rationalizations you may encounter are My past is too painful, Forgiveness is too good, Why should I try when no one else does, and Anger is a familiar habit.

 Others who bought this Anger Management Course